mounter7/typiz/README.md

 # Typiz

+Typiz is a Python-based auto typing tool designed to help you automate repetitive typing tasks.
+Whether you need to write the same phrases repeatedly, Typiz can save you time and effort by typing for you accurately and efficiently.
+Simply configure your typing needs, and let Typiz handle the rest!

 - Open the terminal in linux or mac
     ### or
 - Open the command prompt(cmd) in windows and just type,